China kicks off top security forum amid global tensions – DW – 09/12/2024

 Over the past two years, China has sent more warplanes and naval ships around Taiwan – a self-governed island viewed by Beijing as a Chinese province.

-Meanwhile, the US continues to support Taiwan with arms sales despite no official diplomatic ties between the two.
+Meanwhile, the US continues to support Taiwan with arms sales, although there are no official diplomatic ties between the two.

 Tensions between China and the Philippines have also intensified in the South China Sea due to maritime confrontations in the disputed territory.